dilqvl62/python-api-challenge/README.md

 Using Python requests, APIs, and JSON traversals to answer a fundamental question:  What is the weather like as we approach the equator

 ## Add a .gitignore File
-For this assignment, you will need to add a .gitignore file to your repo.
+For this assignment, I will need to add a .gitignore file to your repo.
 Before adding your files to GitHub, add api_keys.py to the .gitignore file by following these steps:
    1. Open your python-api-challenge GitHub folder in VS Code.
    2. Open the .gitignore file and type the following code on the first line: